 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 In the preoperational stage, children develop language, imagination, and memory, working toward symbolic thought.
 One of the key ideas is the principle of conservation, meaning that specific properties of objects remain the same even if other properties change.
 The notion of centration is critical here in that children only pay attention to one aspect of a situation.
 An example is filling a shallow round container with water, then pouring the same amount of water into a skinny container.
 The child in the preoperational stage will say that there is now more water in the skinny container, even though no additional liquid was added.
 The video below demonstrates the principle of conservation.